Vamshi17c/ShelfX/README.md

 # ShelfX - Book Rental and Sales Platform

 ShelfX is a dynamic platform designed to connect book enthusiasts for renting and selling books.
-It empowers users to upload, rent, and purchase books seamlessly while offering an admin dashboard to oversee platform activities.
+It empowers users to upload, rent, and purchase books seamlessly.Through this website seller and buyer can contact each other.

 ## Features

 - **Book Management**: Sellers can upload books for sale or rent.
 - **Request Handling**: Buyers can request books from sellers, with options to accept or decline requests.
-- **Admin Dashboard**: Tracks platform activity, including total books uploaded, rental/sales requests,revenue details and user activities.
 - **User Authentication**: Secure login for sellers, buyers, and admins.
 - **Responsive Design**: Mobile-friendly UI for smooth user experience.